-Rubric Elements Full Evidence 3 Partial Evidence 2 Limited Evidence 1 Unrelated 0 o l Evidence or 5 Organization - The essay addresses the specified topic and is organized with a solution related directly to the problem (e.g., problem/solution).
-The essay includes at a minimum: an introduction that states both parts of the problem a body that includes a solution and refers to the problem a conclusion that states the problem and its solution The essay includes at a minimum: an introduction that states one part of the problem a body that includes a related solution a conclusion that states the problem or the solution The essay includes at a minimum: some evidence related to the specified topic (i.e., introduction, on-topic problem/solution relationship, or conclusion) no evidence of organization 5 • evidence is off topic Idea Development - The essay develops a topic, and includes details and transitional words to promote meaning and create clarity.
-The essay includes at a minimum: one problem with a relevant detail one solution with a relevant detail one transitional word(s) that connects the problem to the solution The essay includes at a minimum: one problem or solution with a relevant detail one transitional word that is in relation to the problem or the solution one detail or word that describes the problem or the solution 0 • no evidence of idea development 5 • evidence is off topic Conventions - Students use standard English conventions (e.g., capitalization, end punctuation, subject-verb agreement).
-The essay includes more than one sentence and at a minimum: capitalization at the beginning of the majority of thought units end punctuation for the majority of thought units one complete sentence that expresses an idea with subject- verb agreement (e.g., "The dog runs.")
-The essay includes at a minimum: capitalization at the beginning of one thought unit end punctuation for one thought unit one complete sentence with subject-verb agreement one use of standard English conventions (capitalization at the beginning of one thought unit, end punctuation for one thought unit with or without subjectverb agreement) • no evidence of stand conventions) ard English
+Rubric Elements Full Evidence 3 Partial Evidence 2 Limited Evidence 1 Unrelated 0 o Organization - The essay addresses the specified topic and is organized with a solution related directly to the problem (e.g., problem/solution).
+The essay includes at a minimum: an introduction that states both parts of the problem a body that includes a solution and refers to the problem a conclusion that states the problem and its solution The essay includes at a minimum: an introduction that states one part of the problem a body that includes a related solution a conclusion that states the problem or the solution The essay includes at a minimum: • some evidence related to the specified topic (i.e., introduction, on-topic problem/solution relationship, or conclusion) • no evidence of organization 5 • evidence is off topic Idea Development - The essay develops a topic, and includes details and transitional words to promote meaning and create clarity.
+The essay includes at a minimum: one problem with a relevant detail one solution with a relevant detail one transitional word that connects the problem to the solution The essay includes at a minimum: one problem or solution with a relevant detail one transitional word that is in relation to the problem or the solution The essay includes at a minimum: • one detail or word that describes the problem or the solution • no evidence of idea development 5 • evidence is off topic Conventions - Students use standard English conventions (e.g., capitalization, end punctuation, subject-verb agreement).
+The essay includes more than one sentence and at a minimum: • capitalization at the beginning of the majority of thought units • end punctuation for the majority of thought units • one complete sentence that expresses an idea with subjectiverb agreement (e.g., "The dog runs.")
+The essay includes at a minimum: capitalization at the beginning of one thought unit end punctuation for one thought unit one complete sentence with subject-verb agreement The essay includes at a minimum: • one use of standard English conventions (capitalization at the beginning of one thought unit, end punctuation for one thought unit or one thought unit with or without subject-verb agreement) • no evidence of stand conventions ) ard English